 Some speed loss is expected when GhostBear is enabled.
 This is caused by the extra ‘scrambling’ needed to further obscure your encrypted connection.
 If you don't need GhostBear to connect, turn it off for higher speeds.

-Additionally, TunnelBear will not allow you to enable GhostBear if your computer is running a custom proxy.
-Sometimes software similar to TunnelBear can be responsible for making these kinds of changes.
-Please ensure all other TunnelBear type services are uninstalled or disabled before trying again.
+2. TunnelBear will not allow you to enable GhostBear if your computer is running a custom proxy.
+Sometimes third-party security programs, or alternate VPNs can be responsible for making these kinds of changes.
+Disable these and try connecting again.

-IMPORTANT: On some networks, a custom proxy is required to access the internet (without TunnelBear), so please double check with your network administrator or ISP before disabling or changing any custom proxy settings if you’re not sure where they came from!
+NOTE: On some networks, a custom proxy is required to access the internet without TunnelBear, so please double check with your network administrator or ISP before disabling or changing any custom proxy settings if you’re not sure where they came from!
 For more information on how to check your current proxy settings on macOS, head here.